Ayesha Miran rape case: Skepticism of police claims

 Relatives of P. Satyam Babu and Human Rights activists alleged that the police was trying to eliminate him in an effort to shield the real culprits in the case.
 They pointed out that Babu is unable walk as he suffered from a neurological disorder.
-He suffers from GB Syndrome and as a result had badly affected his nervous system and his two legs are paralysed.
+He has GB Syndrome and as a result had badly affected his nervous system and his two legs are paralysed.
 The doctors at Nizam's Institute of Medical Sciences (NIMS) confirmed that he could hardly walk.
 Even the victim's parents also rejected the police claim that Babu murdered her and alleged that police were trying to save some politically influential people.

 Several activists had alleged that the police arrested Satyam Babu only as they could let Koneru Satish, the grandson of former deputy CM Koneru Ranga Rao off the case.
 Ayesha's parents also alleged that Koneru Satish and his friends were a regular visitors to the girls hostel as it was owned by his relative, Konera Padma.